Giro de Lilley Bottom - 30 & 40 mile Versions

 Shaw's Shed

 There are two 'St Lawrence's' Churches here.
 The old one was part demolished.
 Being the house of God counted for nothing if you spoiled the view from Sir Lionel Lyde's windows; but then he was probably a slave trader and thus dammed in any event.
 The replacement is a fairly silly Palladian concoction that also serves as Lionel's last resting place.
 He is buried on one side of it and wife on the other.
 They didn’t get on.
-The Brocket Arms in the village is a nice pub, especially if you like ghosts; in this case an affable former monk who was hanged here.

 M. Ayot Mountfitchet & Ayot St Peter’s.